JetBrains: Others

 Datalore is a web application for data analysis and visualization, which is focused specifically on the machine learning environment in Python.
 JetBrains Academy is an online platform to learn programming, including such programming languages as Python, Java, and Kotlin.
 The Academy was introduced by JetBrains in 2019, and reached 200,000 users by July 2020.
 Certifications were added in November 2021 after community feedback prioritized verifiability of the work done on projects.
 JetBrains has also developed the EduTools plugin for students, which is compatible with IntelliJ IDEA (Ultimate, Community, Educational), Android Studio, CLion, GoLand, PhpStorm, PyCharm (Professional, Community, Educational), WebStorm.

-JetBrains AI is a plugin developed by JetBrains that has been added to every IDE and integrates an AI assistant with AI-powered auto-completion and a chatbot.
-It comes with multiple AI models integrated with OpenAI's models and Anthropic's models.

 Open source projects

+Kotlin code in IntelliJ IDEA, showing inline parameter hints for constructor calls.
+JetBrains develops both the language and its primary IDE tooling.

 In 2009, JetBrains open-sourced the core functionality of IntelliJ IDEA by offering the free Community Edition.
 It is built on the IntelliJ Platform and includes its sources.
 JetBrains released both under Apache License 2.0.
 In 2010, Android support became a part of the Community Edition, and two years later Google announced its Android Studio, the IDE for mobile development on Android platform built on the Community Edition of IntelliJ IDEA and an official alternative to Eclipse Android Developer Tool.
 After two years of development JetBrains open-sourced Kotlin in February 2012.
-In June 2015, it was announced that the support of Eclipse ADT would be discontinued making Android Studio the official tool for Android App development.
+In June 2015, it was announced that the support of Eclipse ADT would be discontinued, making Android Studio the official tool for Android App development.

-JetBrains Mono

-In January 2020, JetBrains released a geometric monospaced font called JetBrains Mono, made the default font for their IDEs, under the Apache License 2.0.
+In January 2020, JetBrains released a geometric monospaced font named JetBrains Mono, made the default font for its IDEs, under the Apache License 2.0.
 The font is designed for reading source code by being optimized for reading vertically with support for programming ligatures.

-JetBrains is also an active sponsor of other open-source projects and foundations.
-The company is a contributing member of the Scala Center Advisory Board, and a Silver Member of the Rust Foundation.

-Mellum

-In April 2025, JetBrains released Mellum, an open-source coding model with 4 billion parameters.
-JetBrains trained Mellum on a collection of datasets licensed under Apache 2.0.